Login or Register to make a submission.

 • Single words and short phrases in languages other than English will be italicized.
 Do not set them off in quotation marks.

-• Books of the Bible should NOT be italicized.
+• Books of the Bible should be capitalized but NOT italicized.

 Quotations.

-• Under five typewritten lines may be set off in quotation marks; over five lines should appear as a block quotation, indented without quotation marks.
+• Less than five typewritten lines may be set off in quotation marks; more than five lines should appear as a block quotation, indented, and without quotation marks.

-• Use quotation marks to identify titles of essays cited in the text.
+• Use quotation marks to identify titles of essays cited in the text; use italics for titles of books and other complete publications not otherwise noted.

 Scholarly abbreviations.